 The starches in your dough will eventually absorb the moisture from the oven.
 With the right amount, the baguette will form a starch-like gel on the outside.
 This eventually turns into your crunchy crust.

-The right moisture level makes all the difference in a perfect crust.
+The right moisture level makes all the difference in a perfect baguette.

 The inside of the bread is dense after cutting into it: